What Is A Web Developer?

-Knowing what the difference between web developer and graphic design is paramount in understanding how all of this fits.
+Knowing the difference between web development and graphic design is paramount in understanding how all of this fits.

-What makes a graphics designer good is his ability to come up with visually attractive ideas, the eye-catching visual indicators that attract your attention and never lets it go.
+What makes a graphics designer good is his ability to come up with visually attractive ideas, the eye-catching visual indicators that attract your attention and never let it go.

-Impressionability, spontaneity, a well-developed artistic sense that makes it easier to combine desirable colors, images and other visual elements, these are the basic traits of a good graphics designer.
+Impressionability, spontaneity, a well-developed artistic sense that makes it easier to combine desirable colors, images, and other visual elements, are the basic traits of a good graphics designer.

 They also have to be very open-minded individuals, flexible enough to understand what the client needs and actually base his work on what he’s asked to do.